Donald Trump Slams Ilhan Omar At Minnesota Rally, Calls Her ‘America-Hating Socialist’

 Trump called out Minnesota voters for electing Omar to office while accusing the Democratic lawmaker of favoring terrorist groups like Al Qaeda.
 The president also accused Omar of hating the very country in which she serves in public office.

 “Congresswoman Omar is a America-hating socialist.
 She minimized the September 11th attack on our homeland, where far more than 3,000 people died.
-Saying, ‘some people did something,’ Trump proclaimed at the rally, receiving cheers from the large audience.
+Saying, ‘some people did something,'” Trump proclaimed at the rally, receiving cheers from the large audience.

 “How do you have such a person representing you in Minnesota?
 She is a disgrace to our country,” Trump added.
 “I’m very angry with you people right now.”

-Not long after Trump’s torrent of attacks on Omar, she responded to the president’s word with a tweet condemning his hatred for her while adding a link to a page where her supporters could donate to her political campaign.
+Not long after Trump’s torrent of attacks on Omar, she responded to the president’s words with a tweet condemning his hatred for her while adding a link to a page where her supporters could donate to her political campaign.

 Omar, who is one of the first two Muslim lawmakers elected in the United States, was also the first Muslim representative to wear a religious headscarf on the House floor.
 The Minnesota congresswoman has firmly denied holding any anti-American sentiment and was at the forefront of a group of Democrats who leveled harsh criticism at Trump and his administration for the current conditions on the southern U.S. border.